Crypter-File-Transfer/Crypter/Documentation/Production/Deployment/PostgreSQL.md

 To create the database:

  1. Verify the user configured in the `Crypter.API/appsettings.json` file's `DefaultConnection` connection string is a superuser.
-This is usually the `postgres` user with a password of `DEFAULT_PASSWORD`.
  2. Open the Package Manager Console in Visual Studio.
  3. Select `Crypter.API` as the default project.
  4. Invoke `Update-Database` to create the most recent version of the database.